International Labour Organisation

 The International Labour Organisation aims to promote rights at work, encourage decent employment opportunities, enhance social protection and strengthen dialogue on work-related issues.
 Its work is undertaken through departments which focus on specific aspects of its work.
 I have been working with the Bureau for Employer Activities (ACT/EMP).
 ACT/EMP supports Employers' Organisations building their capacity so that they are better able to influence public policy.

-Evaluation of support for Employers' Organisations
+ILO evaluation of support for Employers' Organisations (2016)

 For the period 2014-2015, ACT/EMP received additional financial support from the Governments of Norway and Sweden to support some of their global products and to provide specific support to employers' organisations in Zambia, Botswana, Malawi, Swaziland, Vanuatu, Honduras, Philippines, Indonesia, Vietnam, Cambodia, Lao PDR.
 Sadly I did not get to visit all of them, but I was asked to undertake the evaluation of ACT/EMPs support - which broadly had made a huge difference to the supported organisations.
 The summary is available from the ILO (click on the back of the image).